Teradata/python-driver/README.md

 After importing the `teradatasql` package, your Python script calls the `teradatasql.connect` function to open a connection to the Teradata Database.

 You may specify connection parameters as a JSON string, as `kwargs`, or using a combination of the two approaches.
-The `teradatasql.connect` function's first argument is a JSON string.
+The `teradatasql.connect` function's first argument is an optional JSON string.
 The `teradatasql.connect` function's second and subsequent arguments are optional `kwargs`.

 Connection parameters specified only as `kwargs`:

-    con = teradatasql.connect(None, host='whomooz', user='guest', password='please')
+    con = teradatasql.connect(host="whomooz", user="guest", password="please")

 Connection parameters specified only as a JSON string: